RizhaoCai/riz_utils/README.md

-This repo contains useful function for deep learning experiments
+This repo contains useful functions for deep learning experiments